miau-miau/assorted-math-notes/README.md

 At this moment, it roughly follows "Discrete Mathematics with Graph Theory 3rd ed" by Edgar G. Goodaire and Michael M. Parmenter, but will be expanded over time.

 ---
+Tips:
-For the best reading experience, [tikz plugin](https://github.com/artisticat1/obsidian-tikzjax) is recommended.
+- For the best reading experience, [tikz plugin](https://github.com/artisticat1/obsidian-tikzjax) is recommended.
+- Sort notes by "order-tag" (in Properties) to read them in recommended order.